 What estate planning documents should I have?

-Your estate plan would not be complete without both your death planning (i.e., last will and testament or revocable living trust) and your incapacity planning (i.e., your durable power of attorney, designation of healthcare surrogate, and living will).
+Your estate plan would not be complete without both your death planning (i.e., last will and testament and/or revocable living trust) and your incapacity planning (i.e., your durable power of attorney, designation of healthcare surrogate, and living will).
 These 4 documents are the key to effectively planning for your death or your incapacity.
 You can learn more about the four estate planning documents everyone should have here.

 Where should I store my original estate planning documents?

 You should store your original estate planning documents in a safe place, such as in a waterproof/fireproof safe or in your safe deposit box in your bank.
-If you do not have such a place, you may want to bring your original documents with you if you have to flee.
+If you do not have such a place, you may want to bring your original documents with you if you have to flee your home.
 Your attorney typically keeps a copy of signed documents if you ever need an extra copy.
 Our office scans in the original documents as well, so you can always get a copy e-mailed to you if ever needed.